 Surprised that it was permissible to construct a pair of dwellings so close to the world-famous thermal baths of Vals, the client seized the opportunity to develop the site, without disturbing the bath’s expansive views.
 There is a central patio in the steep incline area which creates a large façade optimal for window openings.

 The viewing angle from the Villa Vals is slightly inclined, giving an even more dramatic view of the strikingly beautiful mountains on the opposite side of the narrow valley.

 This extensively designed two-level earth sheltered house sets amidst a beautiful landscape with fortification on all sides.
-On the inside it is a luxurious mansion with full blown kitchen, living room with a modern design and bedroom that bears a unique theme.
+On the inside, it is a luxurious mansion with full-blown kitchen, a living room with a modern design and a bedroom that bears a unique theme.
 Overall, this green roof home is perfect to stay in harmony with nature.

 # OUTrial House in Ksiazenice, Poland

 Completed in 2007 by KWK Promes for a rock musician, the OUTrial House is spread across 1,440 square feet in Ksiazenice, Poland.
 The most interesting feature of this unique design is that the landscaped roof is only accessible from inside the house.

 The dwelling has an underground atrium made by creating an opening into the sky.
 A typical atrium; the newly-created space has all the advantages of an outer garden while remaining a safe, internal zone within the building.

 A new type of earth sheltered home was created, and its designation “OUTrial” is to convey the idea of an atypical atrium which is part of both the interior and exterior.